 - 3 medium ripe tomatoes (2 pounds total; cored, stemmed, and cut into 1-inch chunks)

 - 4 sprigs fresh rosemary

 - ½ cup thinly sliced (chiffonade) basil

-- Preheat the oven to 450°F. Make sure you have one oven rack positioned in the bottom third of the oven, and one on the top third.
-Line two rimmed baking sheets with parchment paper, if you have it, and either way spray them with nonstick cooking spray.
+- Preheat the oven to 450 F. Make sure you have one oven rack positioned in the bottom third of the oven and one on the top third.
+Line two rimmed baking sheets with parchment paper, if you have it.
+Either way, spray them with nonstick cooking spray.

-- Do the same thing with the other sheet pan, on one half tossing the blotted dry eggplant with 2 tablespoons olive oil, and on the other side the zucchini and summer squash with 2 more tablespoons of olive oil on the other side.
+- Do the same thing with the other sheet pan: On one half toss the blotted dry eggplant with 2 tablespoons olive oil, and on the other side, the zucchini and summer squash with 2 more tablespoons of olive oil on the other side.
 The vegetables should be a bit crowded, but still in a single layer.
 Sprinkle with salt and pepper.

 - Tuck the smashed garlic cloves, and sprigs of thyme and rosemary will nilly amongst the vegetables, distributing them evenly.

 - Roast the vegetables for 15 minutes, then remove the trays, and give each tray a good stir, trying to keep the vegetables on their own sides of the baking sheets.
 Shove the eggplant over towards the peppers so that it opens up about a third of the space on the sheet pan.
 Add the tomatoes, to the space, drizzle with the remaining tablespoon of oil, and give a quick salt and pepper sprinkle.
 Return the baking sheets to the oven, but switch which rack they are placed on.
 Roast for another 20 to 25 minutes, until all of the vegetables are tender and lightly browned in spots.